jujbates/IMDB-Sentiment-Analysis-Model/README.md

 To begin with, we need to construct a way to map words that appear in the reviews to integers.
 Here we fix the size of our vocabulary (including the 'no word' ('0') and 'infrequent' ('1') categories) to be `5000`.

-After creating the tokenized dictionary, `word_dict`, I notice the five most frequent tokenized words in the training set are movi, film, one, like, and time.
+After creating the tokenized dictionary, `word_dict`, we notice the five most frequent tokenized words in the training set are movi, film, one, like, and time.
 It does make sense that these word would appear the most often because they are words that would be found in movie reviews but some really don't give great sentiment information.
-For this model I decided to just let it slide but if I wanted to improve the models success I might remove the top 2 from the dictionary because they could be over saturating the model.
+For this model we decided to just let it slide but if we wanted to improve the models success we might remove the top 2 from the dictionary because they could be over saturating the model.

 Next, we pickle the `word_dict` so we can us it in our future AWS Lambda function when turning a review into a integer reprasentation.
-Then we create a function that will be used to truncate the training reviews to a set padding value.
-I started with 500 as my reviews fixed length.
+Then we create a function that will be used to truncate the training reviews to a set padding value. we started with 500 as my reviews fixed length.

 The methods `build_dict` and `preprocess_data` are used to get the top 4998 words from the review dataset to reduce the processing speed but this also reduces accuracy of the model we're designing because of the loss of data when removing the other less frequent words.